 In this unit, you will learn how to you to understand, read and produce engineering drawings using computer aided design, which is used across all fields of engineering.
 This unit is internally assessed with assignment based work.

-The Engineering Department will offer a number of enrichment activities:
+The Engineering Department offer you a number of enrichment activities, these include:

 • University visits to look at different fields of engineering

 As an Engineering student, you can also take part in local, national and international cross college trips.

 If you are considering studying the Level 3 in Engineering, ensure that your knowledge in Maths and Physics at GCSE level is to a high standard, as the knowledge from these courses make up the majority of the content on this programme.

 The full course detail is available on the OCR website.

 The department recommend that you also attend one of our scheduled open events to learn more about this exciting course.
 We also recommend that you come along to your taster sessions within this subject at Wyke Start, our two-day taster event in July.
 You will also be given some summer work to complete following this event to help you prepare for your first few weeks on the course.